 Multisite Intervention Study on Suicidal Behaviours (SUPRE-MISS)

-The WHO Multisite Intervention Study on Suicidal Behaviours (SUPRE-MISS) was carried out in participating sites from all the six WHO regions in the early 2000s.
+The WHO Multisite Intervention Study on Suicidal Behaviours (SUPRE-MISS) was carried out in participating sites from all the six WHO regions in the early 2000s (SUPRE meaning SUicide PREvention, the WHO worldwide initiative for the prevention of suicide, with the overall objective to reduce mortality and morbidity due to suicidal behaviours).
 SUPRE-MISS had three components, as follows:

 - Community description: Description of basic socio-cultural characteristics of each participating site.